Makus-Moeller/DIKUGames/README.md

 # DIKUGames
 Repo for arcade games developed as part of the DIKU course Software Development.

 To play Galaga and Breakout clone repo and submodules (Obs.
-Dikuarcade might have restricted access).
+DIKU arcade might have restricted access).
 Enter dotnet build and dotnet run in your commad line and you should be up running.